Blog

 • Diseases that occur due to suppression of the immune system from the use of immunosuppressive drugs, etc.

-Congenital HLH in babies
+Congenital HLH in Babies

 Congenital or familial HLH is a genetic disorder that children inherit.
 The onset of familial HLH is at a very early age, often followed by a common infection.
 The newborn has a fever and increased activity of natural killer T cells characterized by a hyperinflammatory response with signs of pancytopenia (decreased number of the three types of blood cells–red blood cells, white blood cells, and platelets).
 There is fever along with hepatomegaly (liver enlargement) and splenomegaly (spleen enlargement).
 Congenital HLH has up to five subtypes with mutations in different genes concerned with the regulation of the production and activity of blood phagocytes.
 Congenital HLH is also known as “primary hemophagocytic lymphohistiocytosis.”